 One Pound was the most common denomination note in circulation.
 The new Queen Medb pound note was a banknote that almost everyone would encounter immediately upon its release.

-The Series B £1 notes were marginally smaller in size than the Series A notes they replaced.
+The Series B Irish £1 notes were marginally smaller in size than the Series A notes they replaced.
 Dimensions of Irish pound notes tended to vary by a millimetre or so in either dimension.
 The dimensions below are from measurements of actual notes.

 Series A, Lady Lavery Pound Note, 151 x 84 mm.